Git-PratikVyas/FastAPI-for-GenAI/2_ai-service/README.md

 ## Step 4: Run the FastAPI Server

-**Why**: Running the server lets you taste-test your API and explore its interactive docs.
+Running the server lets you taste-test your API and explore its interactive docs.

 **Instructions**:
 1. Start the server with Uvicorn: